 - Building capacity around nature-based solutions is a big opportunity when we start to include biodiversity and larger implications to sites and operations.

 - ESG strategies inherently build resilience in companies.
-These strategies should be flexible and adaptable as science evolves, regulations expand and stakeholder voices mature; ultimately companies that integrate ESG should be better prepared to address future challenges and mitigate associated risks.
+These strategies should be flexible and adaptable as science evolves, regulations expand and stakeholder voices mature; ultimately companies that integrate ESG should be better prepared to address future challenges and mitigate associated ESG risks.

 - You don’t have to solve it all at once, small steps in the right direction is key and understanding specifically your own business, local geography and what’s most important and material to your operations to know where you can make the biggest impact.